Macrometacorp/docs/docs/cep/examples/data-transformation.md

 @info(name = 'celsiusTemperature')

+-- Converts Celsius value into Fahrenheit
+INSERT INTO FahrenheitTemperatureStream
--- Converts Celsius value into Fahrenheit insert into FahrenheitTemperatureStream select sensorId, (temperature * 9 / 5) + 32 as temperature
+SELECT sensorId, (temperature * 9 / 5) + 32 AS temperature
-from TemperatureStream;
+FROM TemperatureStream;

 @info(name = 'Overall-analysis')
--- Calculate approximated temperature to the first digit insert all events into OverallTemperatureStream select sensorId, math:floor(temperature) as approximateTemp from FahrenheitTemperatureStream;
+-- Calculate approximated temperature to the first digit INSERT INTO events into OverallTemperatureStream SELECT sensorId, math:floor(temperature) as approximateTemp FROM FahrenheitTemperatureStream;

 @info(name = 'RangeFilter')
 -- Filter out events where `-2 < approximateTemp < 40`
-insert into FilteredResultsStream
+INSERT INTO FilteredResultsStream
-select *
+SELECT *
-from OverallTemperatureStream[ approximateTemp > -2 and approximateTemp < 40];
+FROM OverallTemperatureStream[ approximateTemp > -2 and approximateTemp < 40];
 ```

 ### Input